-Meaning Making
+Meaning Making:

-Beginning multiple subject/Education Specialist teachers understand that meaning making is the central purpose of reading, writing, spoken/signed language, and all forms of communication in Preliminal Press.
-They affectly apply their knowledge of factors that affect meaning making, such as, Teaching Performance Expectations (TPEs) - Adopted June 2016 for example, students' background knowledge and experiences (including cultural and linguistic funds of knowledge), language (including students' academic language), and motivation (including connections to their daily lives and interests).
+Beginning multiple subject/Education Specialist teachers understand that meaning making is the central purpose of reading, writing, spoken/signed language, and all forms of communication in all subjects.
+They effectively apply their knowledge of factors that affect meaning making, such as, for example, students' background knowledge and experiences (including cultural and linguistic funds of knowledge), language (including students' academic language), and motivation (including connections to their daily lives and interests).
 They design lessons that capitalize on and expand students' existing knowledge and language, and they draw on and expand students' interests and experiences.

 They teach literal and inferential comprehension of text as well as critical reading.
 They identify challenges posed by complex texts and support students' ability to navigate increasingly complex text of a variety of forms and organizational patterns (including but not limited to traditional texts, music, maps, graphica, graphics, charts, timelines, images, and multimodal text such as podcasts and videos).
-They help students learn to read strategically, analytically, critically, and with a critical lens, and write and converse meaningfully about content across the curriculum, and monitor their understanding.
+They help students learn to read strategically, analytically, critically3, and with a critical lens, and write and converse meaningfully about content across the curriculum, and monitor their understanding.